twojineric/EchoBot/README.md

-# discord-bot
+# EchoBot
-Bot from scratch

-Updates coming soon!
+By Eric Jin and Trevor Tsai

+EchoBot currently streams audio from YouTube.
+Voice recognition and Speech to Text coming soon!
+Responds to "$echo".
+Use $echo help for a list of commands.